Peter Schiff wins debate over whether gold is a better store of value than BTC By Cointelegraph - Up News Info

 Disclaimer: We make affiliate commissions from Bluehost by promoting to our readers.
 We recommend Bluehost to our readers since it is one of the only affordable hosting solutions that are both reliable and high in capacity and offers excellent customer service.

-Gold proponent and crypto skeptic Peter Schiff has been crowned the winner of a debate on whether gold is a superior store of value to .
+Gold proponent and crypto skeptic Peter Schiff has been crowned the winner of a debate on whether gold is a superior store of value to (BTC).

 Continue Reading on Coin Telegraph